About AlamoPROMISE

 Additionally, students may incur a balance due to registering for courses outside of their program of study (CPOS).
 Students should meet with their academic advisor to review their course schedule and make adjustments as needed.

 Students with outstanding balances related to fees not covered by AlamoPROMISE should contact the Student Business Office for payment plan options.
-Alternate funding sources are also available through internal scholarships or emergency aid.
+Alternate funding sources are also available through internal scholarships or emergency aid

 Students attending one of the five colleges at the Alamo Colleges District have access to different types of resources to assist you with your success.
 Some resources include: Laptop and Wi-Fi Hotspot check-out, student emergency aid, student food support from the San Antonio Food Bank, Housing and Rental Assistance programs, mental health counseling and other referrals for public assistance.
-Learn more about student resources here.

 Leadership